deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/CONFIGURATION.md

 ### Important information concerning the increase of the PVC size

-Due to the [nature](https://github.com/kubernetes-csi/external-resizer/issues/44) of volume-resizer, CSI, and Yandex.Cloud API, you have to do the following after increasing the PVC size:
+Due to the [nature](https://github.com/kubernetes-csi/external-resizer/issues/44) of volume-resizer, CSI, and Yandex Cloud API, you have to do the following after increasing the PVC size:

 1. On the node where the Pod is located, run the `kubectl cordon <node_name>` command.
 2. Delete the Pod.